kensanata/spellcasters/Ysabala.md

 must be renewed once a week or this oasis loses its magic and fall apart within a month.

-**Wall of fire** (4) allows you to create a wall of fire that cannot be crossed by any creature with 4HD or less.
-When crossed, the wall inflicts 1d6 fire damage.
-The wall is 10ft high and up to 200ft long.
+**Wall of fire** (4) creates a stationary wall of fire 300ft wide, 30ft high and 10ft deep.
+This is enough for a circle with 50ft radius.
-This is enough for a circle with 30ft radius.
+No animal will cross it and any other creature doing so takes 2d8 points of fire damage.
+This wall lasts for 20min or until dismissed.

 **Summoning a lord of fire** (4) summons an ifrit from Muspelheim.